 Many people participate in cleanse programs to eliminate toxins they’ve accumulated over their lifetime.
 These poisons drain our vitality and denigrate our health.
 Detoxing has gone mainstream as more and more people seek wellness.
-As well, a vast number of us work out regularly, tending to our physical wellbeing.
+As well, a vast number of us work out regularly, tending to our physical wellbeing, so we can take care of our physical fitness or even the hygiene of us and our family using products as the best deodorant for kids which help a lot with this.
 But there’s a most important aspect of ourselves that we ignore—the health and vigor of our minds.
 We need to detox our minds from the false and limited thinking that disrupts our lives and our relationships.

 What do I mean by the toxins of your mind?
 Over the course of your life you probably cling to a few primary beliefs about yourself.
 These beliefs shape the way you know yourself and how you think.
 They are the filter through which you see.
 From these beliefs and your personal experiences, you have likely become addicted to certain recurring thoughts that write the script of your life.
 Regrettably, these thoughts are often self-limiting, denigrating or simply wrong-minded and keep you from living the life you deserve.
 Habitual thoughts confine you to being a character in your script, rather than being the author of your life narrative.
 Think of these limiting old thoughts as a straitjacket.
 Ask yourself what the central theme of your thoughts tells you.
 They may sound like “I’m not smart enough” or “People don’t respect me,” or “I always make the wrong choices.”

 Stuck in a Groove